DCN-FAU-AvH/DCN_poster_template/README.md

 The folder [art/](art) contains the logos required to create the poster (e.g., DCN, AvH, etc.).

-The folder [Figures/](Figures) contains the figures specific poster.
+The folder [Figures/](Figures) contains the figures needed to build the example poster.
 You need these figures to for the example I provided, but can delete them when you create your own poster.